Sparse matrix linear models for structured high-throughput data: Results

 Data pre-processing was performed in R \citep{R} with the help of the \texttt{R/data.table} \citep{datatable} and \texttt{R/qtl} packages \citep{broman2003r}.

-The large number of phenotypes in this dataset makes performing L$_1$-penalized MLMs a much more computationally-intensive endeavor than it was for the \cite{aagren2013genetic} experiment.
-It takes 6.96 hours to run the FISTA algorithm for a path of 16 $\lambda$ penalties and 13.06 hours for ADMM (ADMM is likely slow because $Z$ is a huge square matrix).
+It took 6.96 hours to run the FISTA algorithm for a path of 16 $\lambda$ penalties and 13.06 hours for ADMM (ADMM is likely slow because $Z$ is a huge square matrix).
 We used a dual CPU Xeon E5-2623 v3 @ 3.00GHz processor with 125 G RAM.
-However, applying the \texttt{R/qtl} package's \texttt{stepwiseqtl} function \citep{broman2003r} one-by-one for each phenotype is estimated to take over twice as long, at 80.00 hours.
+However, applying the \texttt{R/qtl} package's \texttt{stepwiseqtl} function \citep{broman2003r} one by one for each phenotype is estimated to take many times as long, at 80.00 hours.
 This estimate was obtained by running \texttt{stepwiseqtl} on 100 random phenotypes and extrapolating the resulting time, averaged over 10 runs, to the full set of 51,324 phenotypes.
 The large $Z$ matrix also showcases another advantage of using FISTA with backtracking.
 Performing the spectral decomposition needed to compute the fixed step size for FISTA or to update $B_0$ in ADMM easily exceeds memory limits for a typical computer.
 We were only able to run ADMM in this case because the $Z$ matrix has a special structure such that the eigenvectors form an identity matrix.
 Using a backtracking line search sidesteps these dilemmas altogether.

-Figure \ref{fig:juenger_gene}, which reproduces Figure 2 in \cite{lowry2013expression} using our results, visually summarizes the main effect and interaction eQTLs identified by our method when $\lambda = 1.73$.
+Figure \ref{fig:lowry_gene}, which reproduces Figure 2 in \cite{lowry2013expression} using our results, visually summarizes the main effect and interaction eQTLs identified by our method when $\lambda = 1.73$.
 Our method was able to detect many of the same main effects and G $\times$ E effects.

+While speed was perhaps not a huge practical concern for the \cite{aagren2013genetic} data because all of the algorithms finished within minutes, the large number of phenotypes in this dataset makes performing L$_1$-penalized MLMs a much more computationally-intensive endeavor.
+We compared the runtimes for the different algorithms applied to subsets of the 25,662 genes used to record gene expression phenotypes.
+To do this, we took random subsets of 25, 50, 100, 200, 400, 800, and 1600 genes.
+Note that because there were both wet and dry soil environments, the number of genes is equal to half the number of columns of $Y$ and the number of rows and columns of $Z$, i.e. if we use a subset of 20 genes, $m = q = 2 \times 20 = 40$.
+We used 16 $\lambda$ values for each run and averaged 100 replicates obtained from a dual CPU Xeon E5-2623 v3 @ 3.00GHz processor with 125 G RAM.
+The results are plotted in Figure \ref{fig:lowry_times} and reported in Table \ref{tab:lowry_times}.